 IKEA Curtain Rod Review of the Kvartal System

-This is the first step of the install process, and IKEA's instructional install video makes it look oh-so-easy.
-Well, it's not horrible and even though I was working on uneven, heavily textured plaster walls constructed in 1925, I had no problems screwing in and leveling the brackets.
-The problem came when I had to try and actually attach the rails (see next product) to the brackets.
+The first step of the install process is installing the Kvartal wall hardware brackets.
+These were inexpensive at $2.50 each.
+IKEA's instructional install video makes it look oh-so-easy.
+Working on uneven, heavily textured plaster walls constructed in 1925, there were no problems screwing in and leveling the brackets.
+The problem came in trying to attach the rails to the brackets.

-IKEA has some kinks to work out with this curtain rod system, and I'm sad to say that this product has been in IKEA's inventory for a while now without any improvements by IKEA.
-A quick search around the web proves that other folks have had similar issues with this system, so we aren't the only ones who weren't completely satisfied.
+IKEA had some kinks to work out with this curtain rod system, but the product was in IKEA's inventory for a while without any improvements by IKEA.

-Regardless of all of our problems with the installation of this system, I still would hesitantly recommend it for now.
-Just know that if you plan to use this track system, you are in for a bit of a bumpy ride.
-I would also recommend that if you are installing it on your own, you should be experienced in the DIY area or grab someone to help you who is.
+If you plan to use this track system, you are in for a bit of a bumpy ride.
+If you are installing it on your own, you should be experienced in the DIY area or grab someone to help you who is.
 You may have to make some modifications to the system to get it to function well.
-Here's hoping that IKEA improves this product soon because, with a few modifications, it could be outstanding.
+It will be difficult to get replacement parts as IKEA no longer supports the system.